 Furthermore, it drove home the point that sometimes we just have to take a chance.
 If a relationship, situation, or new job works out, we've gained the world; if it doesn't, it's another stepping stone - another lesson learned from which we pick up the pieces and move on, embracing a future filled with hope.

 I would encourage you to take a few moments to check out this wonderful book.
-It has a little of everything and you can learn more about it, or purchase it, by clicking the book cover which will take you to its page on Amazon.
+It has a little of everything and you can learn more about it, or purchase it, by visiting its page on Amazon.